IslamicRevival/IslamicRevival.github.io/content/blogging_theology/What_is_Islamic_psychology_With_Dr_Abdallah_Rothman.md

 ### [00:00:00](https://www.youtube.com/watch?v=dYGFhqdQfdI&t=0) - [00:40:00](https://www.youtube.com/watch?v=dYGFhqdQfdI&t=2400)

-This video discusses Islamic psychology, with a focus on the work of Dr. Abdallah Rothman.
+ discusses Islamic psychology, with a focus on the work of Dr. Abdallah Rothman.
 Dr. Rothman discusses the importance of engaging in honest and authentic dialogue, and discusses the Cambridge Muslim College.

 **[00:00:00](https://www.youtube.com/watch?v=dYGFhqdQfdI&t=0)** Islamic psychology is a field that deals with the understanding of the human soul from an Islamic perspective.
 It draws from ontological and epistemological assumptions based on the Quran and Islamic tradition.
 In addition to understanding mental processes and behavior, it examines big concepts like epistemology and the nature of knowledge.
 This research often looks at conventional psychology from a materialist perspective, focusing on behavior and cognition.
 * **[00:05:00](https://www.youtube.com/watch?v=dYGFhqdQfdI&t=300)** Islamic psychology takes into account the Unseen World, recognizing knowledge that comes from things that we can't understand unless it comes from Revelation.
 There is disagreement among Islamic psychologists on the location of the soul, but it is one thing.